Short-Term Accommodations By-law Community Consultation

 Shelly H.

-Joan H. about 2 years ago
+Joan H. over 2 years ago

 I am opposed to the idea and much more in favour of hotels and motels in the town proper where there appears to be a large number of accommodations available.
 There may be room for this type of rental in more rural communities where such accomodation does not exist.

-Mike Eh about 2 years ago
+Mike Eh over 2 years ago

 I am very concerned as are many of my neighbours about short-term rentals in our community.
 Of particular concern are those properties that are owned by non-residents who run them as commercial businesses.